 Spark Plug health can be shortened by frequent short-trip driving and idling.
 Including internal engine problems that increase oil consumption (such as worn valve guides or piston rings).

 Symptoms of bad spark plug health can include:

 - Hard Starting

 - Engine Misfires

 Spark Plug Replacement Caution

-Replacing spark plugs at 100,000 miles can be troublesome on some applications.
-When a spark plug has been in the cylinder head for that many miles, carbon and corrosion can make it difficult to remove.
+Replacing spark plugs at 100,000 miles, can be troublesome on some applications.
+When a spark plug has been in the cylinder head for that many miles; carbon and corrosion can make it difficult to remove.
 There is a risk of damaging the threads in aluminum cylinder heads.
-Many spark plugs have nickel-plated threads on the plug shell to prevent corrosion between the steel threads on the plug and the aluminum threads in the cylinder head.
+Many spark plugs have nickel-plated threads on the plug shell.
+Also, helping to prevent corrosion between the steel threads on the plug and the aluminum threads in the cylinder head.

-- Anti-seize acts like a lubricant, which increases the risk of over-tightening the spark plug and damaging the threads in the cylinder head.
+- Anti-seize acts like a lubricant, which increases the risk of over-tightening the spark plug.
+As a result, damaging the threads in the cylinder head.